RBergeron/Machine_learning_data_prep_intro/README.md

-# Machine Learning Data Prep:
-## Handling outliers using Python
+# Machine Learning Data Prep:  ## Handling outliers using Python

 ### Summary
 This presentation is about data preparation for machine learning.
 It begins with a general introduction of machine learning.
-Then it briefly introduces the importance of data preparation and handling outliers with Python as a a specific example.
+Then briefly introduces the importance of data preparation and handling outliers with Python as
+a specific example.

 The presentation was delevered twice to Orlando area organizations.